xenix13/Downloadmanager/README.md

 1. User runs `Downloadmanager.bat`.
 2. Script checks GitHub for updates:

-   * If found → updates itself → relaunches.
+   * If found → Updates → relaunches.
    * If not → continues.
 3. Menu appears: